code-1819/TCP-Chatroom/CLI Chatroom/README.md

 ---

-# CLI TCP Chatroom
+# GUI TCP Chatroom

-CLI Chatroom is a simple chat application implemented using Python's socket programming.
+GUI Chatroom is a simple chat application implemented using Python's socket programming.
 It allows multiple clients to connect to a central server and communicate with each other in real-time.

-## Features

-- **Real-time Chat**: Multiple clients can connect to the server and chat with each other in real-time.
-- **Nickname Support**: Clients can choose their nicknames, which are displayed alongside their messages.
-- **Robust Connection Handling**: The server gracefully handles client connections and disconnections.
-- **Admin Commands**: The server now supports admin commands like kicking and banning users.

 ## Getting Started